mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 **Exercise 1** :computer:

 A simple `count()` operation in order to count the number of documents in the collection.
+(we should figure out if unique or not)

 **query:**
 ```javascript